 Houston is one of the busiest areas in Texas.
-Each day, thousands of commercial trucks go in and out of the region.
+Each day, thousands of commercial vehicles go in and out of the region.
 The density of traffic, combined with other roadway conditions, causes many collisions.

 You might have concerns about affording legal aid.
 With Loncar Lyon Jenkins, those concerns will melt away.
-That’s because we work on a contingency fee basis.
+That’s because we work on a contingency-fee basis.
 For you, the injured claimant, this means:

 - A percentage of your settlement pays for our help.

 - You don’t pay anything out of pocket for us to get started.